 Sandy Brown Jazz

 Named after Scottish jazz clarinet player Sandy Brown, this jazz blog is run by Somerset-based Ian Maund and reviews both historical (re)releases and new ones.
-Alongside these, and a news section, there are a few interesting threads including a monthly jazz quiz and a section called Full Focus.
+Alongside these, and a news section, there are a few interesting threads including a jazz quiz, a section called Full Focus and a monthly ‘Tea Break‘ segment where Ian talks jazz people over an imaginary cup…

 “The idea behind our Full Focus series is to let the reader listen to a track from an album at the same time as reading the concepts behind the track as seen by the composer and the musicians involved.”